Acceleration of polytropic solar wind: Parker Solar Probe observation and one-dimensional model: Conclusion

 In this study, we make use of PSP data from the first nine encounters to estimate the polytropic index of the solar wind proton.
 The radial profiles of the proton temperature indicate that the polytropic index is highly dependent on the solar wind speed.
 Faster solar wind in general has smaller polytropic index than the slower solar wind.
 Solar wind stream faster than 400 km/s may have a polytropic index around 1.25 while the stream slower than 300 km/s may have a polytropic index around $5/3$ (FIG. \ref{fig:PSP_data}).

 We then carry out a comprehensive analytic-numerical study of the 1D polytropic solar wind model.
 The major results of this part are summarized below: \begin{enumerate} \item For a generic star with $C_g$($=\sqrt{GM/2r_0}$), $C_0$(=$\sqrt{\gamma k_B T_0/m_p}$), and polytropic index $\gamma$, the accelerating transonic stellar wind solution only exists in the parameter space bounded by $C_0/C_g < 1$ and $(C_0/C_g)^2 >2(\gamma-1)$.
 Naturally, there is a constraint in $\gamma$ such that $1\leq \gamma <3/2$. \item For the Sun, with realistic surface temperature $T_0=1 \sim 3$ MK, no solar wind solution exists with the polytropic index $\gamma \gtrsim 1.25$ which is deduced from in-situ measurements. \item An isothermal layer, in which the temperature remains constant, may help generate a solar wind with large $\gamma$.
-But the layer must be thicker than the critical radius of the isothermal solar wind to give a continuously accelerating solar wind.
-Whether there is such a thick isothermal layer is a question and needs future study using remote-sensing data. \item The external force, e.g. the Alfv\'en wave pressure gradient, may also contribute to overcome the constraint in $\gamma$. \end{enumerate} These results indicate that both the lower coronal heating by thermal conduction or processes like magnetic reconnection, and the in-situ dynamics such as the Alfv\'en waves can be very important in generation of the observed polytropic solar wind.
+But the upper boundary of the layer must not be too close to the isothermal critical radius in order to produce a continuously accelerated solar wind.
+Whether there is such an isothermal layer is a question and needs further studies using in-situ measurements as close as possible to the Sun and remote-sensing observations. \item The external force, e.g. the Alfv\'en wave pressure gradient, may also contribute to overcome the constraint in $\gamma$. \end{enumerate} These results indicate that both the lower coronal heating by thermal conduction or processes like magnetic reconnection, and the in-situ dynamics such as the Alfv\'en waves can be very important in generation of the observed polytropic solar wind.